emleddin/research-scripts/LICHEM-tools/README.md

   the XYZ molecule_name line.
 LICHEM cannot handle any information in this line.
   (There is currently a pull request which will fix this on the MDAnalysis end, using remarks, and this script will work properly once it is incorporated.)

+### `qm-pdb-map.py`
+If you ever need to Frankenstein a QM region together, it will help to know what atom is which.
+Using this script will make a `PDB_verification.txt` file that will contain the PDB file's index for QM structures obtained through `mda-qm-part1.py`.

 ### `vmd-qm-part1.py`
 An alternative to running `mda-qm-part1.py`, this creates a VMD command file